May 24, 2022INDUSTRY 4.0

 As previously mentioned, the goal of FMEA is to minimize major failures in products, processes, and services.
 Both FMEA and DFMEA look to identify possible failures, determine the severity of the consequences of failure, and recommend improvements to mitigate that risk.

-And, both DFMEA and FMEA focus on reducing operational costs, where as FMEA more so aims to lower equipment maintenance-related expenses.
+And, both DFMEA and FMEA focus on reducing operational costs, whereas FMEA aims to lower equipment maintenance-related expenses.

 Benefits of DFMEA